georgios-stats/libgk/README.md

 # Readme file

-Just a few libreries in c I have used for experimental simulations
+Just a few libreries in C I have used for experimental simulations

 ... on construction